rubyonjets/jets/README.md

 end
 ```

-Jets creates Lambda functions each the public method in your controller.
+Jets creates Lambda functions for each public method in your controller.

 ### Jets Routing